arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 echo 9 > /sys/class/pwm/pwmchip0/export
 ```

-Set the PWM period, by defining the period, you determine the duration of one PWM "cycle".
-Here, we set it to 100 000, representing 100 000 nanoseconds or 100 microseconds:
+Set the PWM period.
+By defining the period, you determine the duration of one PWM "cycle".
+Here, we set it to 100,000, representing 100,000 nanoseconds or 100 microseconds:

 ```
 echo 100000 > /sys/class/pwm/pwmchip0/pwm9/period